Anarcho-Communist Antifa March, Threaten, Assault in Charlottesville

-The only ones who showed up in Charlottesvillee violent Communist Antifa group, marching to chants like “all cops are racist”.
-A few conservatioves were present but no radicals.
+The only ones who showed up in Charlottesville for rallies this weekend were the violent Communist Antifa groups, marching to chants like “all cops are racist”.
+A few conservatives were present but no radicals.
 It should also be noted as an aside that groups led by Robert Spencer are Socialists, not Conservatives.
 In any case, they were not present.

 Unite the Right will rally on August 12 in D.C. only.